biojava/biojava.github.io/wiki/Google_Summer_of_Code_2012.md

 [coding exercise](coding exercise "wikilink").
 The quality of your solution is going to be a significant factor in the selection process.

+Part of your work on this project would be to unify various FASTA parsers available in BioJava, so please investigate the existing FASTA and FASTQ parsers in the current version of BioJava and write up a proposal on how you are going to unify them.
+Make this proposal part of your GSOC application.

 Mentors for this project are Peter Troshin and Andreas Prlic

 #### Take BioJava into the Cloud